 In this modern Internet era, you will surely have multiple accounts on lot of websites.
-It could be a personal or official mail account, social or professional network account, GitHub account, and ecommerce account etc. So you should have several different passwords for different accounts.
+It could be a personal or official mail account, social or professional network account, GitHub account, and eCommerce account etc. So you should have several different passwords for different accounts.
 I am sure that you are already aware that setting up same password to multiple accounts is crazy and dangerous practice.
-If an attacker managed to breach one of your accounts, it’s highly likely he/she will try to access other accounts you have with the same password.
-So, it is highly recommended to set different passwords to different accounts.
+If an attacker managed to breach one of your accounts, it's highly likely he/she will try to access other accounts you have with the same password.
+So, it is strongly recommended to set different passwords to different accounts.

 However, remembering several passwords might be difficult.
 You can write them in a paper.
 But it is not an efficient method either and you might lose them over a period of time.
 This is where the password managers comes in help.
 The password managers are like a repository where you can store all your passwords for different accounts and lock them down with a master password.
 By this way, all you need to remember is just the master password.
 We already have reviewed an open source password manager named KeeWeb.
 Today, we are going to see yet another password manager called Buttercup.